dpella/webdp-v2/README.md

 ## FrontDP
 A frontend for WebDP has also been developed by another bachelors project group which you can find [here](https://github.com/dpella/frontdp).
 The v1 of this backend is fully compatible with FrontDP.
+To run the frontend with the backend all you need to do is first run the backend according the the [run instructions](#run-instructions).
+Then run the frontend according the the instructions present in the FrontDP README.
+Then login using the credentials in [run instructions](#run-instructions), or if you have changed the credentials as was recommended in [setup](#setup) use the new credentials that you provided.

 ## Who we are
 We are a team of students from the Department of Computer Science and Engineering at Chalmers University of Technology and University of Gothenburg.
 Our team consists of the following five members: